Kvintasz/DesignPatterns_Observer/README.md

   1. A public method by which the observable/publisher/subject updates the observer about the state change (public void Update(Observable observable)).
 This call is in the Notify method of the observable.

 ## Example implementation
-If mentioned the newspaper example I will implement it.
+If I mentioned the newspaper example I will implement it.
 At first I implement the Newsstand.
 In the constructor I deal with the random event to simulate the newspaper arrival.

   public class Newsstand()